-A listing of the current acceptable Oncology residency training programs is available from the ACVIM website.
-Each residency- training program must be pre-approved by the Specialty of Oncology Residency Training Committee (RTC).
+A listing of the current acceptable oncology residency training programs and their status is available from the ACVIM website.
+Each residency training program must be preapproved by the Specialty of Oncology Residency Training Committee (RTC).

 Institutional Requirements for an approved Medical Oncology residency